snabbco/snabb/src/program/l2vpn/README.md

 ingress AC port.
 This list is called the _MAC destination address table_, or _MAC table_ for short.
-Next, the switch extracts the MAC destination address and forwards the frame according to the following rules unless the address is a multicast address:
+Next, the switch extracts the MAC destination address and forwards the frame according to the following
+rules:

-   * If the destination address is not found in any of the MAC tables, the frame is forwarded to all ACs except the one on which it was received
+   * If the destination address is not found in any of the MAC tables or is a multicast address, the frame is forwarded to all ACs except the one on which it was received

    * If the destination address is found in in one of the MAC tables, it is forwarded out of the corresponding port only

-If the destination address is a multicast address, the frame is forwarded to all egress ports except the one on which it was received.

 Because the virtual switch is composed of distinct physical devices, only the MAC tables of local ACs are directly accessible.
 Therefore,